danielbereza50/courseProjects/README.md

 - For a particular Plugin or Widget build - a directory will be specified in that folder

 2nd Method
-- Use the Duplicator plugin and the on screen instructions to migrate the website over locally
+- Use the Duplicator plugin and the on screen instructions to migrate the website over locally using the installer.php script

 1. Contract Work I did: